-Emotion is another part of cataloguing value in art, how much a person connects to a painting or sculpture can very much affect how much they resolve themselves to keep it.
-The reputation of the artist goes a long way to substantiating the value of the work.
-We can have artists with names like David Hockney, Jeff Koons, or Banksy whose works are all increasing in value at tremendous rates on a year to year basis.
+Emotion is another part of cataloguing value in art, how much a person connects to a painting or sculpture can very much affect how much they resolve themselves to purchase and never sell it.
+Although the main attribute of value will always be the reputation of the artist, which goes a long way to substantiating the social and cultural importance of the work.
+We can have artists with names like David Hockney, Jeff Koons, or Banksy, all of whose works are all increasing in financial value at tremendous rates on a year to year basis.
 The idea of art being a concept, of being something which is born of pure creativity is what makes it so interesting.
-Also, on the opposite side of the fence, it makes it so hard for people to understand and at times to connect with, particularly with contemporary pieces.
+On the other hand, this can also be culpable for making it difficult for people to understand, and at times, even connect with; particularly with contemporary pieces.
 We've had people come into the gallery and not fully grasp exactly what it is they're looking at.
-They struggle to understand what the artist is trying to convey, I have known people in the industry who take it out on any visitors who may raise an objection to the oversimplification of a piece of art.
-When in reality, the blame purely lies in the gallery owner or the salesperson who has done such a poor job of conveying the artist's intentions, and their sentiments to the viewer.
+They struggle to understand what the artist is trying to convey, I have known people in the industry who take it out on gallery visitors who may raise an objection to the oversimplification of a piece of art.
+When in reality, the blame purely lies in the gallery owner, or the salesperson, who has done such a poor job in conveying the artist's intentions and their sentiments to the viewer.

 Banksy's famous Phone Box

 Artists like Jeff Koons has taken the Pop-Art ball and run with it.
 From its early conception by the likes of Andy Warhol, James Rosenquist and Robert Rauschenberg, his brand of art is very much in three dimensions.
 What we see from his work is colour, shape, and commerce in everyday objects or actions.
 Andy Warhol had his factory where he produced all of his screenprints, photography, and paintings.
 Koons has a similar studio where he has many artists, all producing the work that he conceptualises.
 Some regard this as an affront to the very creative process.
 Some say it is a natural extension of what Warhol was trying to achieve.
-Whether one group is right or another.
-The only thing that isn't in doubt, is Jeff Koons ability to sell large scale pieces of art to both public and private collectors.
-Koons, once again, took back the mantle of most expensive living artist from David Hockney last year.
+Whether one group is right or the other, the only thing that isn't in doubt, is Jeff Koons ability to sell large scale pieces of art to both public and private collectors.
+Koons, once again, took back the mantle of most expensive living artist from David Hockney last in 2019.
 And although this title doesn't hold much water in creative circles in the art world.
 It certainly means that you are the top of the pile when it comes to commercial art.

 So, what we have to consider with paintings, is the intrinsic value.
 We have to think about this with all art.
-When we look at bronze sculptures, (if we leave the value of the artist and the creativity to one side) we can see that there is an intrinsic metallic or geological value in the piece, that even if the artist doesn't press on with their career there is value in its metal content.
+When we look at bronze sculptures, (if we leave the value of the artist and the creativity to one side) we can see that there is an intrinsic metallic weight value in the piece, that even if the artist doesn't press on with their career there is value in that metal content.
 However, the likelihood is that if an artist is good enough to be working in bronze and being able to afford the high cost of casting and producing bronze statues, then they will certainly have a good following that will see their value increase over time.
 The flip side again, is when we look at paintings, they don't really have any intrinsic value.
-It is a sheet of canvas stretched on a wooden frame, or panel of wood which is covered in oil or acrylic paint.
+It's a sheet of canvas stretched on a wooden frame, or panel of wood which is covered in oil or acrylic paint.
 The finished product is framed and hung on a wall.
-If you broke it down to its base cost for a Vincent van Gogh painting, you would see that the actual cost to produce that painting would be very little indeed.
+If you broke it down to its base cost for a Vincent van Gogh painting, you would see that the actual cost of producing that painting would be very little indeed.
 Comparing this to its value in the auction rooms, you can see that Van Gogh paintings produce massive amounts of money regularly.
 You also see that something which may cost around £50 to £100 to produce is valued at around £75 million.